 Tier 2: Committed partners: Committed partners may be smaller companies and hold significance in small markets but do not drive significant portions of your revenue.
 With proper investment and management, they can still be valuable partners.
-Often, these partners are tele-managed.

 Tier 3: Disengaged partners: These partners are not very engaged or committed.
 They take a casual approach to selling your products or drive small bits of revenue from luck.
 Along with the next group, these partners are usually programmatically managed.

-Tier 4: Named partners: Named partners generate high revenue but are not as individually engaged as the top partners or demonstrating the same degree of commitment.
+Tier 4: Named partners: Named partners generate high revenue but are not as individually engaged as the top partners or demonstrate the same degree of commitment.
 These partners are usually managed with a 1: less than 15 rep to partner ratio.